pvasek/kudu-wiki/Deploying-inplace-and-without-repository.md

 * SCM_NO_REPOSITORY

 This indicates whether repository should be created with source control (Git/Hg).
 By default, the source control is always enabled.
 With an overhead of additional source control files and functionalities, the benefit is one can rollback and deploy from a certain changeset id in the history.
 If set to `1`, no source control is enabled and deployment history will only be read-only (not rollback-able).
 However, there is no overhead of source control (faster deployment).
+Setting this to '1' effectively ensures no git deployment can occur.
+All git deployments henceforth will result in a 400 error.
+Only dropbox can be used with this setting since it has no source control.

 * PROJECT